-Unfortunately, this model isn’t without its challenges.
-Problems faced when collecting payments on an ongoing basis; like revenue getting stuck in account receivables, can jeopardize the predictability of cash flow and ultimately impede business growth.
+But often businesses wait far too long to get paid.
+Research from Forrester shows that most businesses wait up to 20 days to get paid beyond the payment due date.
+Problems faced when collecting payments on an ongoing basis; like revenue getting stuck in account receivables, can jeopardize your cash flow and ultimately impede business growth.

-In this article, we look at some of the common challenges faced by growing businesses and how GoCardless can help you tackle them.
+In this article, we look at some of the common issues around cash flow and how ACH Pull can help you tackle them.

 When businesses have an excess in receivables or a large number of outstanding payments, these uncollected funds can’t be put to better use.
 This limits investment in business growth, reduces resilience in a potential downturn and restricts the agility of a business.